stevecassidy/python-web-programming/web/webworks.md

 Packets can arrive out of order (or not at all) and TCP/IP defines what the two communicating computers should do in this case.

-Each computer on the network is assigned a unique *IP address* wich is a 32 bit number usually expressed as four 8 bit digits separated by dots.
+Each computer on the network is assigned a unique *IP address* which is a 32 bit number usually expressed as four 8 bit digits separated by dots.
 For example 192.168.1.2 or 137.111.158.22.
 These numbers are used as the addresses of the packets sent around the Internet.
 Within an